What is MetaTrader 4 and how do you use it?

 - Symbol – this drop-down menu allows you to select which market you would like to trade

-- Volume – for a CFD account this is the number of contracts you would like to trade, while for spread betting it is the amount you want to bet per unit of price movement
+- Volume – for a CFD account this is the number of contracts you would like to trade

 - Stop loss – if you want to use a stop to close the trade if it moves against you, enter your desired level here.
-Stops on MT4 are equivalent to basic stops on our own trading platform
+Stops on MT4 are equivalent to basic stops on the IG platform

 - Take profit – if you want to use a limit to lock in profits, enter your desired level here